aksnzhy/xlearn/src/distributed/README.md

-The high-performance and stable distributed code will be release in the next version.
+The high-performance and stable distributed training will be release in the next version.